Earthquakes on May 12, 2026

 114.2 km---✓ ReviewedUSGS →

-May 12, 2026 brought a magnitude 2.1 earthquake 77 km ESE of Denali National Park, Alaska, logged at 16:07 UTC.
-This was a intermediate depth earthquake, focused at 114.2 km depth.
-Coordinates: 63.174°, -150.415°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.1 event was detected 77 km ESE of Denali National Park, Alaska on May 12, 2026, with origin time 16:07 UTC.
+The hypocenter lay at 114.2 km, placing this in the intermediate depth category.
+Geolocation places the event at 63.174°N, -150.415°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12